BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 ```

  Once you have saved this query, you can test it against sample input data.
-You can obtain sample input data by selecting ‘Reset’.
+You can obtain sample input data by selecting **Reset**.
 This looks for input data from event hub and shows it in the bottom pane.

   ![Stream Analytics Job after running the query](media/image12.png)

-Once you can see data under “Input preview”, you can select **Test query**.
-The output will be displayed in “Test results”.
+Once you can see data under “***Input preview***”, you can select **Test query**.
+The output will be displayed in “***Test results***”.
 When you have the query producing the expected results for test data, you can configure an output.
 When your job runs in the cloud, this is the destination which it will write the results to in real-time.

 For this example, we will add a PowerBI output to your job and create a real-time dashboard that visualizes average passenger count over time.

- 1. On the left menu, select Outputs under Job topology.
-Then, select + Add and choose Power BI from the dropdown menu.
+ 1. On the left menu, select **Outputs** under Job topology.
+Then, select **+Add** and choose **Power BI** from the dropdown menu.
- 2. Select + Add > Power BI.
+ 2. Select **+Add > Power BI**.
 Then fill the form with the following details and select **Authorize**.

    | **Settings**         | **Suggested Value**|